-You can configure SimpleSAMLphp 1.10 and later versions as your identity provider (IDP) for enterprise logins in ArcGIS Online.
-The configuration process involves two main steps: registering your enterprise IDP with ArcGIS Online and registering ArcGIS Online with the enterprise IDP.
+SimpleSAMLphp is a Security Assertion Markup Language (SAML)-compliant identity provider (IDP).
+You can configure SimpleSAMLphp 1.10 and later versions as your IDP for SAML logins in ArcGIS Online.
+The configuration process involves two main steps: registering your SAML IDP with ArcGIS Online and registering ArcGIS Online with the SAML IDP.

-It's recommended that you pass in the email address from the enterprise IDP so the user can receive notifications.
+ArcGIS Online supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.
+It's recommended that you pass in the email address from the SAML IDP so the user can receive notifications.
 This helps if the user later becomes an administrator.
 Having an email address in the account entitles the user to receive notifications regarding any administrative activity and send invitations to other users to join the organization.

-Register SimpleSAMLphp as the enterprise IDP with ArcGIS Online
+Register SimpleSAMLphp as the SAML IDP with ArcGIS Online

 - Configure an authentication source in the SimpleSAMLphp IdP.